barthap/ElectroInventory/README.md

 ## How to run locally
 The app is ready to run in development mode, locally.

 > Here is shown how to start the application on local machine, without Docker.
-To see Docker configuration, see TODO1!!!!!!!!!!!!!!!!!!!!!1111***oneonenone
+To see Docker configuration, see [Docker configuration](#docker-configuration) and [Deployment to Docker](#deploying-to-docker-server)

 Firstly, clone the app
 ```